pratsgl/kubernetesupgrade/Readme.md

 kworker1.mylab.com   Ready    <none>   12m   v1.18.2
 kworker2.mylab.com   Ready    <none>   11m   v1.18.2
 ```
-And nginx pods (as deployment) running on each worker nodes kworker1 & kworker2
+We are running with few of nginx deployment and its pods on worker nodes kworker1 & kworker2.
+In any case, during our cluster version upgrade it should not be disturbed.
 ```
 user@lab-server:~/projects/kubernetes$ kubectl get pods -o wide NAME                    READY   STATUS    RESTARTS   AGE   IP               NODE                 NOMINATED NODE   READINESS GATES